If your building is potentially earthquake-prone, you will need a structural engineer to conduct an engineering assessment.

 How to find an engineer

-You can get help to find the right engineer for your project from the Institution of Professional Engineers New Zealand (IPENZ) and the Association of Consulting Engineers New Zealand (ACENZ).
+You can get help to find the right engineer for your project from Engineering New Zealand (formerly IPENZ) and the Association of Consulting Engineers New Zealand (ACENZ).

 Your engineer should: